Configure RAID Logical Volumes on Oracle Linux

 rr foo rwi-aor--- 13.34g 2.24

-The capacity (LSize) grew by 3.34g, and the synchronization (Cpy%Sync) begins.
+The capacity (LSize) grew by 3.34g, and the synchronization (Cpy%Sync) began.
 Synchronization is the process that makes all the devices in a RAID LV consistent with each other, and a full sync becomes necessary when devices in the RAID LV are modified or replaced.

-6. Check status of the syncronization.
+6. Check the status of the syncronization.

 Run the check until the progress reaches 100%.